xmlunit/xmlunit.net/CONTRIBUTING.md

 Because XMLUnit is developed for Java and .NET, both Projects shares the same test-resources.
 The test-resources folder is integrated as git submodule.
-This means you need to run 'git submodule update --init' once inside your working copies after merging github's master branches of xmlunit or xmlunit.net.
+This means you need to run 'git submodule update --init' once inside your working copies after merging github's main branches of xmlunit or xmlunit.net.

 ### Preparing a Pull Request

-+ Create a topic branch from where you want to base your work (this is usually the master branch).
++ Create a topic branch from where you want to base your work (this is usually the main branch).
 + Make commits of logical units.
 + Respect the original code style:
   + Only use spaces for indentation.